seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Yes.

 **Jailer's Daughter**
-There is at least two hundred now with child by him--
+There is at least two hundred now with child by him -
 There must be four.
 Yet I keep close for all this,
 Close as a cockle.
 And all these must be boys,
 He has the trick on't; and at ten years old
 They must be all gelt for musicians,
-And sing the wars of Theseus.
+And sing the wars of Theseus. /

 **Second Friend**
 / This is strange.

 **Jailer's Daughter**
-As ever you heard, but say nothing.
+As ever you heard, but say nothing. /

 **First Friend**
 / No.